Siberian Tatars: Culture

+Attire

+In terms of cut and color, the ancient outerwear of the Siberian Tatars is similar to the Central Asian and Sayan-Altai (with a Uyghur-Chinese lapel), women's dresses are similar to the Bashkir (with several rows of frills along the hem), and costumes from the early 20th century and later are subject to Volga-Ural Tatar influence.

 Groups

 Tobol-Irtysh Tatars

 The Tobol-Irtysh Tatars group is the most numerous out of all 3 groups of Siberian Tatars.
+In 1897 they numbered 37,600.
 They live in the Omsk, Tyumen, Kurgan, and Sverdlovsk Oblasts.

 The sub-groups are: Zabolotnie (Yaskolbinsk), Tobol, Kurdak-Sargat, Tara, Tyumen-Tura.

 Baraba Tatars

-Their self-designation is Baraba, and they are found mainly in the steppe of Baraba, in the Novosibirsk Oblast.
+Their self-designation is Baraba, and they are found mainly in the steppe of Baraba, in the Omsk and, overwhelmingly, Novosibirsk Oblast.
 Their population is around 8,000.

 The sub-groups are: Baraba-Turazh, Lyubey-Tunus, Terenin-Choy.

 Tom Tatars

 The Tom Tatars are indigenous population of Tomsk, Kemerovo and Novosibirsk Oblasts.
+Their population is around 3,000.

-The sub-groups are: Kalmak, Chat, Eushta.
+The sub-groups are: Eushta, Chat, Kalmak.